Pumpkin Cranberry Muffin Recipe

-This Pumpkin Cranberry Muffin Recipe is easy to make ahead and freeze.
+These Cranberry Pumpkin Muffins are easy to make ahead and freeze.
 Delicious for tea, breakfast, a hiking snack, or holiday treat.
+Made with pumpkin puree, dried cranberries, and warm fall spices, these simple treats are ready to enjoy in about 30 minutes.

-When I think of cozy, I think of European hospitality, specifically hygge, in Denmark.
-I also think of muffins and tea, or tea and cookies, and enjoying an intimate time with a friend.
+When I think of cozy European hospitality, specifically hygge in Denmark, I also think of muffins and tea, or tea and cookies, and enjoying an intimate time with a friend.
+In steps these amazing Cranberry Pumpkin Muffins–perfect for fall time hospitality.

 - Flour